 23andMe enables our customers to contribute to scientific research aimed at making and supporting meaningful scientific discoveries.
 Research topics range from discovering genetic factors behind diseases and traits to learning about human migration and population history through genetics.

-When you register your 23andMe kit, you can choose whether or not to give consent to participate in 23andMe Research.
-You may review or update your research consent choice at any time from within your 23andMe account.
-Choosing not to give consent or withdrawing from 23andMe Research will not affect your access to your Genetic Information or to the Personal Genetic Service.
+When you register your 23andMe kit, you have several options when it comes to whether and how you want to participate in Research.
+Your participation in 23andMe Research is completely voluntary, so you may choose to not participate.
+If you change your mind about participating, you can review or change your consent choice in your Account Settings at any time.
+Choosing not to give consent or withdrawing from 23andMe Research will not affect your access to your genetic information or to the 23andMe Personal Genome Service.

 - Your age and ethnicity